-The intro level comprises a relatively simple dressage test, roughly equivalent to a preliminary level british dressage test plus a round of showjumping at 95cms high and a cross country course at 90cms high.
+The intro level comprises a relatively simple dressage test, roughly equivalent to a preliminary level British Dressage test plus a round of showjumping at 95cms high and a cross country course at 90cms high.

 The pre-novice is the next step up from novice and has an open section designed for horses who have won two or more PN events but whose riders are not yet ready to make the step up to novice.